alitto/pond/README.md

 func main() {

-	// Create a pool with 100 workers pool := pond.New(100, 1000)
+	// Create a buffered (non-blocking) pool that can scale up to 100 workers
+	// and has a buffer capacity of 1000 tasks pool := pond.New(100, 1000)

 	// Submit 1000 tasks